victornas91/victornas91/README.md

 - Begin a Masters Degree and then a PhD in Computer Science (focusing on Distributed Systems), Mechatronics Engineering (Embedded Systems), Mechanical Engineering (Thermodynamics Simulations or Additive Manufatcure), Aerospace Engineering (Electronics for Aerospace) and Electrical Engineering (Smart Robots).
 - Become an advanced programmer in C, C# and Python.
 - Get certifications for Cloud Computing and Information Security.
-- Get a job at: Apple, Canonical, Red Hat, NASA, Lockheed, Google, Tesla, Nintendo :D
+- Get a job at: Apple, Canonical, Red Hat, NASA, Lockheed, Google, Tesla, Sega :D

 ---